TheRensselaerIDEA/HEALS2/risk_browser/README.md

 # Running the risk browser

-To run the risk browser, locally, download the folder here.
+To run the risk browser, locally, download the repo.
 You'll need R, RStudio, and the following R packages:

 - `tidyverse` - easy data manipulation
 - `survey`    - analysis on complex survey designs